absqueued/nepalinumbers/README.md

 # nepalinumbers
 This JavaScript utility is written to convert English integers into Nepali integers with week and month names in Nepali script.

+## Why?
+So that you don't need third party API integration like Google Translation just to convert few strings.
+Makes life easier and app lighter.

 ## How To
+First install the package:

+`npm i -S @danfebooks/nepalinumbers;`

+Then follow the below examples,

 ```
 import nepalinumbers from 'nepalinumbers';